CharaeKeow/next-simple-login-navbar-table/README.md

 I used [React Query](https://tanstack.com/query/v5/docs/framework/react/overview) for client side transaction history page data fetching.
 This is due to when I first worked on the page, I was still using full client-side only auth (via provider).
 As such, it's pointless to fetch data on the server side, since this page should be a private page, and at that point of time there's no server side auth yet.

 However, after I implemented server side auth (via simple cookie), we can move the data fetching to the server side instead (provided if user is logged in), then pass the data to client.
 Due to time constraint, I chose to stick with this instead.

+### UI/UX Decisions

+While the requirements suggested clearing the navbar after login, I made a conscious decision to keep the navbar and replace the "Login" button with a "Logout" button instead.
+This decision was based on several UX considerations:

+- Users need persistent navigation to access different parts of the application
+- Having a visible logout option is a standard web application pattern that users expect
+- A cleared navbar would provide poor user experience and make navigation difficult
+- The logout button provides clear feedback about the user's current authentication state